 Some LTPP publications are available for download from the LTPP Internet and InfoPave web sites.
-Data users can also contact LTPP Customer Service to inquire about the availability of documentation not distributed with the data nor contained on LTPP web sites.
+Data users can also contact LTPP Customer Service at http://dot.gov to inquire about the availability of documentation not distributed with the data nor contained on LTPP web sites.